Zhongy1/Composastructure/README.md

 Composastructure is a library/tool built off of Liqid's API for composing machines.
 The goal is to abstract away the lower level logic required to compose a machine and give you a new API that can do the same thing with as little as just one function call.

 **[Important]** Composastructure is meant to be used as an npm module, but since it's not at that stage yet, you can clone this repo into your project's node_modules folder and use it the same way as any other npm module.
+One last thing to do after cloning though, is to navigate into Composastructure and do `npm install`.
+The development branch is the default branch, but you can switch to a different one if you'd like.

 ## Installation (In the future)